Start Here: Zero to Diamond in Under 10 Minutes

-- If you are socially conscious (thats ok!) then look around engaged or married friends.
+- If you are socially conscious (that is ok!) then look around engaged or married friends.
 If you do have an idea of the size (carats) of ring you want you can look here to see the rough cost OneTrueRock market summary

 Step 3: Ring Size

 Next - the size of the ring.
 There are a couple of ways to do this:

 - Our recommendation is to keep it simple and buy a $6.50 ring sizer from Amazon (Be careful not to get it delivered to your home if you live with your special person!)